Rosina Raisbeck

-Phyllis Rosina Raisbeck MBE (28 July 1916 – 23 December 2006) was an Australian opera and concert mezzo-soprano singer.
+Phyllis Rosina Raisbeck MBE (28 July 1916 – 23 December 2006) was an Australian opera and concert soprano and mezzo-soprano singer.
 Her fine voice was basically a dramatic mezzo, with a warm middle register supporting strong top notes.

 Early life

 Rosina Raisbeck was born Ballarat, Victoria on 28 July 1916 but grew up in Maitland and Newcastle, New South Wales.
 In 1942 she began vocal studies at the New South Wales Conservatorium of Music in Sydney, where she worked for five years.
 During that period she sang with the opera school in Jacques Offenbach's The Tales of Hoffmann and in 1944 she took part in the first performance of The Pearl Tree by Edgar Bainton, the English composer who was director of the conservatorium.
 The Pearl Tree, though written many years before, was given a glowing review by Neville Cardus in the Sydney Morning Herald.

-She ended her studies in 1946 by winning the Australian Broadcasting Commission's Concerto and Vocal Competition, and the Sun Aria Competition.
+She ended her studies in 1946 by winning the Australian Broadcasting Commission's Concerto and Vocal Competition, and the Sun Aria (City of Sydney) competition.

+Early newspaper reports made much of her outstanding physique (a slim 6'1" – 190 cm) and vocal range (D3 to E6 – over three octaves).